 3. Adopt an extracurricular activity as your own.

 As with sports, extracurricular activities are not optional in private schools.
 They are part of the package for which parents pay.
 When you review the list of extracurricular activities offered at most private schools, you will see where extracurricular activities fit in.
 They are an integral part of a balanced program designed to educate the whole child.
-Unlike public schools where extracurricular activities have eliminated or much reduced, private schools are expected to offer many choices.
+Unlike public schools, where extracurricular activities have been eliminated or much reduced, private schools are expected to offer many choices.

 4. Communicate.
 Communicate.
 Communicate.

 Communicate with your dean and headmaster.
 Assume nothing.
 The administrators will most likely meet with you regularly to discuss your lesson plans and make sure that you are doing things the way they want.
 As a result, it makes good sense to hunker down in your first couple of years and do everything precisely as your superiors instruct.
-If you feel a need to deviate from the plan which has been set out, discuss it beforehand.
+If you feel a need to deviate from the plan that has been set out, discuss it beforehand.
 Nobody likes a rogue.
 Being a rogue could cost you your job.

 Be upbeat and constructive in all your communications.
 Your colleagues will not appreciate your sarcastic comments about how old fashioned their methods are.
 That may well be true.
 But keep your opinions to yourself unless your dean asks for your confidential advice.
 Administrators will not think highly of a staff member who has earned a reputation for being difficult to manage.
 On the other hand, they will value a teacher who brings time and talent to the table.